Super Nintendo Entertainment System: Changes in policy

 During the NES era, Nintendo maintained exclusive control over games released for the system – the company had to approve every game, each third-party developer could only release up to five games per year (but some third parties got around this by using different names, such as Konami's "Ultra Games" brand), those games could not be released on another console within two years, and Nintendo was the exclusive manufacturer and supplier of NES cartridges.
 Competition from Sega's console brought an end to this practice; in 1991, Acclaim Entertainment began releasing games for both platforms, with most of Nintendo's other licensees following suit over the next several years; Capcom (which licensed some games to Sega instead of producing them directly) and Square were the most notable holdouts.

 Nintendo continued to carefully review submitted games, scoring them on a 40-point scale and allocating marketing resources accordingly.
 Each region performed separate evaluations.
 Nintendo of America also maintained a policy that, among other things, limited the amount of violence in the games on its systems.
 The surprise arcade hit Mortal Kombat (1992), a gory fighting game with huge splashes of blood and graphically violent fatality moves, was heavily censored by Nintendo.
-Because the Genesis version allowed for an uncensored version via cheat code, it outsold the censored Super NES version by a ratio of nearly three to one.
+Because the Genesis version allowed for an uncensored version via cheat code, it outsold the censored SNES version by a ratio of nearly three to one.

 U.S. Senators Herb Kohl and Joe Lieberman convened a Congressional hearing on December 9, 1993, to investigate the marketing of violent video games to children.
 (Note: Some contend that Nintendo orchestrated the Congressional hearings of 1993, but Senator Lieberman and NOA's Senior Vice President (later Chairman) Howard Lincoln both refute these allegations.)
 Though Nintendo took the high ground with moderate success, the hearings led to the creation of the Interactive Digital Software Association and the Entertainment Software Rating Board and the inclusion of ratings on all video games.
 With these ratings in place, Nintendo decided its censorship policies were no longer needed.

 32-bit era and beyond

-While other companies were moving on to 32-bit systems, Rare and Nintendo proved that the Super NES was still a strong contender in the market.
+While other companies were moving on to 32-bit systems, Rare and Nintendo proved that the SNES was still a strong contender in the market.
 In November 1994, Rare released Donkey Kong Country, a platform game featuring 3D models and textures pre-rendered on Silicon Graphics workstations.
 With its detailed graphics, fluid animation, and high-quality music, Donkey Kong Country rivals the aesthetic quality of games that were being released on newer 32-bit CD-based consoles.
 In the last 45 days of 1994, 6.1 million copies were sold, making it the fastest-selling video game in history to that date.
-This game conveyed that early 32-bit systems had little to offer over the Super NES, and proved the market for the more advanced consoles of the near future.
-According to TRSTS reports, two of the top five bestselling games in the U.S. for December 1996 are Super NES games.
+This game conveyed that early 32-bit systems had little to offer over the SNES, and proved the market for the more advanced consoles of the near future.
+According to TRSTS reports, two of the top five bestselling games in the U.S. for December 1996 are SNES games.